status-im/status-mobile/doc/decisions/0013-tribute-to-talk.md

 ## Manifests

-Since TtT related informations aren't stored on chain, they need to be stored somewhere else.
+Since TtT related information aren't stored on chain, they need to be stored somewhere else.
-For the first iteration of TtT we opted for IPFS, which is already used accross the app for other forms of content, through Infura IPFS gateway.
+For the first iteration of TtT we opted for IPFS, which is already used across the app for other forms of content, through Infura IPFS gateway.

 On IPFS we store what we call a ttt manifest, which is a json file with the following format: